Management Information Systems (MISC)

 Pre-requisites: MISC 311.

-This course provides a thorough coverage of the program design and development process.
-The student will develop algorithmic solutions to a variety of business computer applications using a number of logic tools for programming and documentation.
+Provides a thorough coverage of the program design and development process.
+Students develop algorithmic solutions to a variety of business computer applications using a number of logic tools for programming and documentation.
 A high level programming language is used to illustrate the logic and structure of common business applications.

 MISC 373.
 BUSINESS DATABASE APPLICATIONS.
 4 Credits.